tomcatwang95/tomcatwang95/README.md

 - 👋 Hi, I’m @tomcatwang95
 - 👀 I’m interested in Mechanical stuff and photography.
 Looking forward to meet new friends in Github!
 - 🌱 I’m currently learning C++, SQL and Python
-- 💞️ I’m looking to have a change to take part in a meaningful project to enhance my experience.
+- 💞️ I’m looking to have a chance to take part in a meaningful project to enhance my experience.
 - 📫 You can reach me by email: tomcat.wang95@gmail.com

 <!---